lavrenovamaria/42-fract-ol/README.md

 ### 4. Using keyboard

-In order to receive input from keyboard/mouse/etc. in MiniLibX, you need to know the concept of [events](https://en.wikipedia.org/wiki/Event_(computing))
+In order to receive input from keyboard/mouse/etc. in MiniLibX, you need to know the concept of [events](https://en.wikipedia.org/wiki/Event_(computing)).
+An event is an action or event that can be detected and handled by a program. miniLibX `mlx_loop()` needs a loop statement to handle events.
+This function waits for an event to be received and generates the event.

 ## Usage